kubectl-plus/kcf/README.md

 provided.
 Active clusters are defined as the one that you would see when you'd execute the `kubectl config get-contexts` command.
-For each cluster, configuration info such as the control plane version or API server endpoint are displayed, as well as select stats, for example the number of worker nodes or namespaces found in the cluster.
+For each cluster, configuration info such as the control plane version or API server endpoint are displayed, as well as select stats, for example, the number of worker nodes or namespaces found in the cluster.

 Note that you can also use it standalone, simply download the binary for your platform from the [release page](https://github.com/mhausenblas/kcf/releases).